Obsidian-StudiosInc/entrance/README.md

 make install
 ```

-On most systems you likely need the pam file.
+On most systems you likely need a pam file.
 ```
-cp data/entrance.other /etc/pam.d/entrance
+cp data/entrance /etc/pam.d/entrance
 ```

+There are some others, entrance.arch and entrance.other.
+May need other
+variations for different operating systems/linux distributions.

 ## Configuration
 Most things can be configured in entrance.conf, /etc/entrance/entrance.conf

 You could put a customized icon for your user in
 /var/cache/entrance/users/(username).edj with groupname "entrance/user/icon"

+## Usage
+In order to start entrance you need a system init script or systemd (untested).
+This may differ based on your operating system. entrance does not
+provide an init script at this time, and likely will not run if started
+directly.
+Entrance should be invoked via init script or systemd service.
+There is a provided systemd service file for entrance in the

 ## GRUB2
 Support for GRUB2 will likely be dropped.
 Seems like a strange